site15/my-dashboard/DEVELOPMENT_PATTERNS.md

 - Use service-based composition for reusable form functionality
 - Reference FORM_HANDLER_SERVICE_GUIDE.md for implementation details

+### Widget Development Pattern
+- Create widget-specific TypeScript files in `web/src/server/widgets/`
+- Implement both server-side rendering and client-side utilities for widgets
+- Use Zod schemas for widget configuration validation
+- Follow the widget interface pattern with display and configuration methods
+- Implement themed components that support light/dark modes
+- Use Tailwind CSS for styling with theme-compatible classes

 ### Routing Pattern
 - Use AnalogJS file-based routing with `routeMeta` for guard configuration
 - Implement route guards for authentication checks (ShowNavGuard/HideNavGuard)